Forme, Škofja Loka

 Forme (/sl/; Formach) is a settlement in the Municipality of Škofja Loka in the Upper Carniola region of Slovenia.

+Geography

+Forme lies in the southwestern part of the Sora Plain along the road from Škofja Loka to Kranj.
+Suha Creek, a tributary of the Sora River, flows west of the settlement.
+In the western part of the settlement, the land is forested in the Pevno Ravine (Pevenska grapa) and in the foothills rising toward Križna Gora.

 Name

 Forme was attested in historical sources as Farmarch in 1443, Farmach between 1485 and 1490, and Formach in 1489.